Terms and Conditions

 Conditions

-The Listserv is a service provided by APA in furtherance of its nonprofit and tax-exempt purposes.
-Messages posted to this Listserv are the opinions of the individual participants and should not be construed as official policy or opinion of the APA.
-By participating in this Listserv, you agree that APA is not liable for the opinions and information posted on the Listserv by others.
-APA disclaims all warranties regarding information posted on the Listserv, whether posted by APA or others, including all implied warranties of merchantability and fitness.
-In no event shall APA be liable for any special, indirect, or consequential damages, or damages of any kind whatsoever, resulting from loss of use, data or profits, arising out of or in connection with the use or performance of any information posted on the Listserv.
+APA Communities is a service provided by APA in furtherance of its nonprofit and tax-exempt purposes.
+Messages posted to this platform are not official policy or opinion of APA.
+By participating in this platform, you agree that APA is not liable for the opinions and information posted on APA Communities by others.
+APA disclaims all warranties regarding information posted on APA Communities, whether posted by APA or others, including all implied warranties of merchantability and fitness.
+In no event shall APA be liable for any special, indirect, or consequential damages, or damages of any kind whatsoever, resulting from loss of use, data or profits, arising out of or in connection with the use or performance of any information posted on APA Communities.

-APA reserves the right to deny, suspend, or terminate subscriptions at its discretion.
-Participants who violate any of the APA’s guidelines will be subject to the following disciplinary actions, in the following order:
+APA reserves the right to deny, suspend, or terminate access at its discretion.
+Participants who violate any of APA’s guidelines will be subject to the following disciplinary actions, in the following order:

 • 3rd violation - notification in writing (via email) that participant’s posting privileges have been permanently removed.